Verlander, Alcantara are unanimous Cy Young Award winners - NewsBreak

 Verlander, Alcantara are unanimous Cy Young Award winners

-“In that moment, I felt normal and like myself, pain-free, able to recover like I always have,” he said.
-“I think my mindset just completely shifted to like, ‘OK, I am the pitcher I’ve always been.’”

-On Wednesday, the Houston ace capped his stellar season by winning the American League Cy Young Award, joining Miami's Sandy Alcantara in the National League as unanimous selections.
+Houston’s Justin Verlander in the American League and Miami’s Sandy Alcantara in the National League were both unanimous selections for the Cy Young Award on Wednesday night.

 It’s the second time the winners in both leagues were unanimous since the award began in 1956 and the first since Detroit’s Denny McLain in the AL and St. Louis’ Bob Gibson in the NL swept the voting in 1968.